 businesses providing goods and services based on the level of risk.
 The greater the risk, the more stringent regulations are carried out, for example, inspection, certification by third parties, distribution permits, etc., while for low-risk products, only self-declaration and registration are required (Kemenkeu, 2021; BSN, 2021).

 Even though uncertainties still vary in every country in the world, some plans must be prepared, including the incentives policies for investment and strengthening of trade both for the domestic and global markets.
 Policies for combating and preparing for a new normal in the post-pandemic era to support innovation based on lessons learned during pandemic synergies between government and stakeholders will endorse the possibility of creating opportunities for innovation, including incentive policy for supporting the digital platform (Zaremba, Kizys, and Aharone, 2021; Sheth, 2020).

 In line with this effort, risk management will play an important role.
-One important risk management used in several enterprises, organizations, and government institutions is ISO 31000: 2018 (ISO, 2021).
+One important risk management practice used in several enterprises, organizations, and government institutions is ISO 31000: 2018 (ISO, 2021).
 Implementing risk management principles can help minimize the impacts of the COVID-19 pandemic and navigate the risks (and opportunities) associated with socio-enviro-economical change during the pandemic.
 According to UNIDO (2020), the role of standardization is very important in dealing with the COVID-19 pandemic.
 Standardization, including part of the quality infrastructure, helps reduce the negative impact of the pandemic crisis and ensures the provision of essential services.
 Quality infrastructure, where standardization and conformity assessments function to ensure the need for relevant standards, accurate measurements (metrology), guarantees reliable test results through accreditation.
 Risk management and standardization play an important role in innovating the new normal based on lessons learned during the pandemic (ISO, 2021; Muhyiddin and Nugroho, 2021; UNIDO, 2020).

 Methods